This website uses cookies to ensure you get the best experience on our website. MORE INFO

 Audit Committee

-The Audit Committee, consisting of three Non-Executive Directors, M.Y.
-Wu, L.K.L.
-Cheng and M.J.
-Murray, assists the Board in discharging its responsibilities for corporate governance and financial reporting.
-Two of the Committee members are Independent Non-Executive Directors, one of whom, M.Y.
-Wu, is Chairman.
-M.J.
-Murray succeeded M.M.S.
-Low as a member of the Audit Committee with effect from 1st April 2021.
-All the other members served for the whole of 2021.
+The Audit Committee, consisting of three Non-Executive Directors, May Wu, Spencer Fung and Martin Murray, assists the Board in discharging its responsibilities for corporate governance and financial reporting.
+Two of the Committee members are Independent Non-Executive Directors, one of whom, May Wu, is Chairman.
+All members served for the whole of 2025.

 The terms of reference of the Audit Committee follow the guidelines set out by the Hong Kong Institute of Certified Public Accountants and comply with the CG Code.
 They are available on the Company's website.

-The Audit Committee met three times in 2021.
-Regular attendees at the meetings are the Finance Director, the Head of Internal Audit of the Swire group and the external auditors.
-The Audit Committee meets at least twice a year with the external auditors, and at least once a year with the Head of Internal Audit, without the presence of management.
-Each meeting receives written reports from the external auditors and Internal Audit.
-The valuer (Cushman & Wakefield Limited) also attended two of the meetings.
+The Audit Committee met four times in 2025.
+Regular attendees at the meetings are the Chief Financial Officer, the Group General Counsel and Company Secretary, the General Manager, Group Finance, the Group Head of Internal Audit, the Director/General Manager, Digital and IT, and the external auditors.
+The Audit Committee meets at least twice a year with the external auditors, and at least once a year with the Group Head of Internal Audit, in each case without the presence of management.
+Each meeting receives written reports from the external auditors and GIAD.
+The external valuer (Cushman & Wakefield Limited) also attended two of the meetings.

 • the Group’s compliance with regulatory and statutory requirements